nagalakshmi-nimmagadda/smollm2-135/README.md

 # SmolLM2-135M Shakespeare Text Generator

-This is a Gradio interface for the SmolLM2-135M model, trained on Shakespeare's text.
+The SmolLM2-135M model, trained on Shakespeare's text.
 The model can generate Shakespeare-style text continuations from your prompts.

 ## Model Details
 - Architecture: Transformer-based language model